 I hold a B.A. in Liberal Arts (Religious Studies major, English and Music minors; summa cum laude) from Notre Dame of Maryland University, a Master of Social Work from the University of Maryland, and a certificate in adult psychotherapy from the Baltimore Psychotherapy Institute.
-(My approach to psychotherapy has come to be shaped by Lacanian analysis.)
+(My approach to psychotherapy is influenced by Lacanian analysis.)
 I am also privileged to study at the Ecumenical Institute of Theology of St. Mary’s Seminary & University.

 For more on my religious background, see “The Making of a Quaker Atheist” in Issue # 1 of Quaker Theology.
 My more recent Quaker Theology publications are “The Psychology of Salvation: Recovering, Reframing, and Reclaiming the Early Quaker Experience”, “The Darkness of Mother Teresa”, and a review of the book Following Jesus.
 I maintain the Quaker Electronic Archive, where, in addition to a variety of other resources, some of my other writings are available.